Android vs. iOS: Which Mobile OS Is Best for you? (Explained 2023)

 A mobile application also referred to as a mobile app or simply an app is a computer program or software application designed to run on a mobile device such as a phone, tablet, or watch.
 Here we will see different applications available in iOS and Android!

 iOS devices come with preinstalled apps developed by Apple including Mail, Maps, TV, Music, FaceTime, Wallet, Health, and many more.
 They are downloaded from the official catalog of the App Store digital store, where apps are subjected to security checks before being made available to users.
-Over the years, the Apple Store apps surpassed multiple major milestones, including 50,000, 100,000, 250,000, 500,000, 1 million, and 2 million apps, but still the numbers are behind Android.
+Over the years, the Apple Store apps surpassed multiple major milestones, including 50,000, 100,000, 250,000, 500,000, 1 million, and 2 million apps, but still, the numbers are behind Android.

 Applications for iOS are mostly built using components of UIKit, a programming framework.
 It allows applications to have a consistent look and feel with the OS, nevertheless offering customization.

 Many, to almost all, Android devices come with pre-installed Google apps including Gmail, Google Maps, Google Chrome, YouTube, Google Play Music, Google Play Movies & TV, and many more.
 And its growing selection of third-party applications, which can be acquired by users by downloading and installing the application’s APK (Android application package) file, or by downloading them using an application store program that allows users to install, update, and remove applications from their devices which is not possible in the case of Apple iOS as it’s a closed source.
 In December 2014, Google released Android Studio, based on IntelliJ IDEA, as its primary IDE for Android application development.
-Other development tools are available, including a native development kit (NDK) for applications or extensions in C or C++, Google App Inventor, a visual environment for novice programmers, and various cross-platform mobile web applications frameworks.
+Other development tools are available, including a native development kit (NDK) for applications or extensions in C or C++, Google App Inventor, a visual environment for novice programmers, and various cross-platform mobile web application frameworks.

 Android users are having much more apps as compared to iOS, with over 2.87 million applications available through the Google Play Store.